The London Lectures Reading Group

 Analytic philosophy is associated with a line of founding fathers, and the schools and movements that grew around them.
-Most of the questions that preoccupy Western academic philosophy today stem from, or have been shaped by, those schools.
+Most of the questions that preoccupy that strand of philosophy today stem from, or have been shaped by, those schools.
 But those were not the only voices in the philosophical arena.
 Elizabeth Anscombe, Philippa Foot, Mary Midgley, and Iris Murdoch became friends as undergraduates at Oxford University during WWII, and remained life-long philosophical companions.
-During their time at Oxford, they developed a shared philosophical agenda, method, and stance which, as we will explore, marks them out as a distinct philosophical school.
-This reading group is part of a project aimed to elicit recognition of the body of work of these women as a school of thought, and to reclaim their philosophy afresh for today.
+During their time at Oxford, they developed a shared philosophical agenda, method, and stance which, as we will explore, may mark them out as a distinct philosophical school.
+This reading group is part of a project aimed to elicit recognition of the body of work of these women and to reclaim their philosophy afresh for today.

-The reading group will run alongside The Royal Institute’s Centenary Celebration lecture series, dedicated to the work of these women, as a complementary resource.
-The meetings start on 18 October, running on Thursday nights from 6 – 7 pm.
+The reading group will run alongside RIP’s Wartime Quartet lecture series, dedicated to the work of these women, as a complementary resource.
+After the Christmas break, the meetings will start again on 18th January 2019, running on Friday afternoons from 4.15 – 5.15 pm in the main lecture hall at 14 Gordon Square.
+We invite everyone interested to come along.

-These sessions will be taken by Ana Barandalla, Research Associate at In Parenthesis.
+These sessions will be taken by Ana Barandalla, Research Associate at In Parenthesis, and Hannah Marije Altorf, Reader in Philosophy at St. Mary’s University.
+To get in touch, use wartimequartetreading

 Here’s the reading list — note, it might change.